opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_a_dataset.rst

 Creating a dataset involves the following steps:

-.. rubric:: Step 1: Adding a data source
+.. rubric:: Step 1: Adding a source

 When you create a dataset, you start with adding a source.
-The Opendatasoft platform uses a connector to read and retrieve data from this source.

 You can add a source to a dataset in the following ways: